rogerbinns/apsw/doc/textsearch.rst

   connection.register_fts5_tokenizer("unidecode", transform)

-.. include:: fts.rst

 Full Text Search module
 =======================

 Provided by the :mod:`apsw.fts` module.
+This includes :class:`FTS5Table` for creating and working with FTS5 tables in a Pythonic way, numerous :ref:`tokenizers <all_tokenizers>`, and related functionality.

 .. automodule:: apsw.fts
     :synopsis: Helpers for working with full text search